 We borrowed D-R-A-G-O-N-S letter signs from the cheerleaders:

 In the library we hung this inexpensive green pennant banner from the ceiling that defined the party area:

 Second string decorations.

-The centerpieces were vignettes comprised of football helmets and all of our miscellaneous Dragon spirit flair… car flags, megaphones, pom poms, beads, etc.
+The centerpieces were vignettes made up of football helmets and all of our miscellaneous spirit flair… car flags, megaphones, pom poms, beads, etc.

 Dollar Tree or Oriental Trading were always a great affordable source for our table runners, ceiling flags, pennants, and centerpiece materials for all of the luncheons.